romana/romana/devstack_romana.md

 - Add new tenants: `romana create-tenant <name>` (name should exist in Openstack)
 - Add new segments: `romana add-segment <tenant-name> <segment-name>

-After creating things, they should be immediately available for use when creating new instances.
+After adding new segments, they can be used when booting new instances via nova.

-To experience the segment isolation, create instances inside the same segment and in different tenants.
+To experience the segment isolation, create instances inside the same segment and in different segments or even for different tenants.
-Then, log into one of them and see what other instances are reachable.
+You will notice that they cannot contact each other, while instances within the same segment can communicate just fine.